Adelaide Pollen Count

 Why do we monitor pollen?

-By monitoring the levels of pollen in Adelaide’s air, we are able to inform people who suffer from serious allergy conditions, such as asthma and hay fever, of days that have high pollen levels.
+By monitoring the pollen count in Adelaide’s air, we are able to inform people who suffer from serious allergy conditions, such as asthma and hay fever, of days that have high pollen levels.
 Knowing this information will allow people to understand what may be triggering their symptoms and to take preventative measures such as staying indoors, using preventative medication and having their reliever medication close at hand.

 Why only report grass pollen levels?